 There are many ways to develop dough, and dough development is critical to the dough's rise.
 Flour has two proteins in it, glutenin and gliadinin.
 When they are combined, they form gluten.
 Gluten is the springy protein that holds the dough together and traps the gasses of the riser.
-Gluten, and dough, can be developed through mechanical action, such as kneading; through chemical action, as in the New York Times no-knead bread where flour and water are mixed and left largely undisturbed.
+Gluten, and dough, can be developed through mechanical action, such as kneading; stretch and fold; through chemical action, as in the New York Times no-knead bread where flour and water are mixed and left largely undisturbed.
 There are many ways to develop dough.
 Kneading emphasizes the physical action, but depends on the chemical action of the water on the flour as well.
 The New York Times no-knead technique largely depends on the chemical action of the water on the flour, but it also gets a boost from the physical action of the riser stretching the dough.
 The stretch and fold technique uses a more deliberate combination of physical action, chemical action and boost from the riser.
 It's a great technique that people who have trouble kneading can use, and which lends itself to scaling up to large quantities of dough.
 A second recurring theme in my classes is that everyone seems to think they know how to knead, but most people don't do it very well.
 Most people do it very inefficiently and thus have to knead too long.
 I rarely use my mixers because I find it is as easy to knead by hand.
 I strongly recommend you view the kneading and stretch and fold pages.

 We went to a lot of trouble to make sure the dough was at the right temperature.
 We also need to make sure our rising area is at an appropriate temperature.
 Simple organisms like yeast and bacteria speed up as they are in warmer areas, and slow down in cooler ones.
 Normally, I raise bread in a 78 to 85F area.
 There are some times when it pays to reduce the temperature drastically.
 We talk about that in the dough retarding page.